Struct frame_system::limits::BlockWeights [−][src]

 Provides mutable access to the borrow for modification.

-Immutably dereferences self
+Immutably dereferences self for inspection.

 fn tap_deref_dbg<F, R>(self, func: F) -> Self where